Earlz/monosump/README.md

 A minimalistic [SUMP](http://www.sump.org/projects/analyzer/) logic analyzer client with no external dependencies that runs on Mono and .Net that is done the right way

+# Download

+You can download a precompiled binary release at http://earlz.net/static/monosump_1.0.zip

 # Usage

     usage: monosump [options] devicename [dataoutput]